 125 Watt CLF $24.99

 By the skin of my teeth as usual, but a perfectly functional grow cabinet for under $100.
 If I can build it, so can you.
 Go get some clones or seeds and get to growing.

 Remember to switch your plants to a flowering light cycle before they get too big.
 If you let them get any taller than about 8 to 10 inches before switching I suspect you will have height problems before they are done flowering.
 Sticking to indica dominant hybrids will help since they don’t usually grow as much vertically once they begin to flower.
 Going with a shallower but wider pot will help give you a few extra inches of headroom as well.

 I hope this design is simple enough to get you off your duff and growing your own cannabis.
 It can be a fun and rewarding project, and who knows, maybe you’ll find you have a green thumb after all.
-If you need assistance, please feel free to ask any questions in our forum.
+If you need assistance, please feel free to ask.